How to travel further with flexible reward points

 Comparison of Australian Rewards Cards

 These loyalty programs are similar to frequent flyer programs in that they favour specific, branded rewards and have limited travel partnerships.
-However, it’s worth noting that flybuys does give you the option of transferring points to the Virgin Australia Velocity frequent flyer program, as well as using them for bookings through flybuys travel.
-Woolworths Rewards, on the other hand, lets you transfer points to Qantas Frequent Flyer.
+However, it’s worth noting that Flybuys does give you the option of transferring points to the Virgin Australia Velocity frequent flyer program, as well as using them for bookings through Flybuys travel.
+Everyday Rewards, on the other hand, lets you transfer points to Qantas Frequent Flyer.

 What are the benefits of flexible reward programs?